aichemydev/Wring_docs/docs/tutorial-basics/Integrations.md

 Schedule run provides two calendars `Simple` and `Advanced`

 - **Simple** - Schedule one hour from your actual hour and it's available for three months.
-- **Advanced** - Program yourself the date and time of the start and end.
+- **Advanced** - You can program start-end date and time by yourself.

 ![Wring Dashboard](/img/advanced.png)